The gut microbiome is a living ecosystem that exists deep within our gut and is intimately linked to our health.

 As mentioned earlier, the gut microbiome is a complex ecosystem that involves harsh competition between species.
 To help the species that protect us from type 2 diabetes survive, it’s important to give them a consistent food source (fiber for instance) and to make the environment as favorable to their survival as possible.

 Forming an environment where these bacteria can thrive, however, may not be successful if the bacteria are already gone.
 This is where probiotics can be extremely helpful.

 There are many probiotics in the market, each directed towards a specific set of conditions.
 With so many out there, it can be difficult to know what is the best probiotic supplement for people with type 2 diabetes.

 Generally speaking, you should look for a probiotic that is backed by clinical evidence demonstrating efficacy in type 2 diabetes.
 This will likely include a combination of bacteria that help to increase butyrate production.

 Some probiotics will also include inulin as a starter food for the bacteria; this is to help the bacteria hit the ground running, so to speak.

-Pendulum Glucose Control is one such probiotic.
-This medical probiotic provides 3 different species of bacteria that are known to boost butyrate levels and are often missing in people with Type 2 diabetes.
-It also includes akkermansia muciniphila to help strengthen the gut barrier.
-Pendulum Glucose Control contains inulin as well to encourage rapid growth of these bacterial species.
+Glucose Control is one such probiotic.
+This medical probiotic provides 3 different species of bacteria that are known to boost butyrate levels and are often missing in people with type 2 diabetes.
+It also includes Akkermansia muciniphila to help strengthen the gut barrier.
+Glucose Control contains inulin as well to encourage rapid growth of these bacterial species.

-In a double-blind clinical study, it was shown that people with Type 2 diabetes taking metformin experienced a larger decrease in their blood A1C levels when taking Pendulum Glucose Control relative to people who had not taken it.17.
+In a double-blind clinical study, it was shown that people with type 2 diabetes taking metformin experienced a larger decrease in their blood A1C levels when taking Glucose Control relative to people who had not taken it.17.

 When we think about health and disease, the bacteria residing deep within our gut microbiome are often overlooked.